acryptos/docs.acryptos.com/faq.md

   Example: If you have 1000 ACS in the ACS Vault, and you decide to withdraw 100 ACS, the fee will be 10 ACS.

-* The performance fee is 5% \(25% on vaults marked with "new fees"\) - already included in the APY
-* the workers fee is 0.3% - already included in the APY
+* The performance fee and the workers fee are already included in the APY.

 ### 4. What are the harvest fees on the farms?